BinomialLLC/basis_universal/shader_deblocking/README.md

 The shader can be easily simplified to sample the texture less by using less taps.
 The current shader uses a total of 9 taps, but 5 are possible.

-Many variations and optimizations of this basic idea are possible.
+Many variations and optimizations of this basic idea are possible. *Now shader engineers can directly impact memory consumption.* The better your deblocking shaders are tuned or your specific content, the bigger the ASTC block size you can ship.
+ASTC texture deblocking pixel shader engineering is now a memory optimization skill.

 ---